pagand/ARMCMC/README.md

 # ARMCMC
 Adaptive Recursive Markov Chain Monte Carlo

-This project lists all of the deliverables for the ARMCMC paper in AAAI 2023.
+This project lists all of the deliverables for the ARMCMC paper in RA-L/ IROS 2023.

 ## Requirements